 NOT A CELIBRE PATIENT.
 PATIENT WAS INJECTED BY ANOTHER PHYSICIAN WITH 50 UNITS OF BOTOX FOR THE FOREHEAD RESULTING IN BROW AND EYELID DROOP.

-In the case above, the patient had 50 units of Botox injected by another physician before coming to Celibre.
-This Botox for the forehead resulted in a heavy, tired look with the patient's eyelids and brow drooping and resting almost entirely on the bone above the eye orbit.
+In the case to the left, the patient had 50 units of Botox injected by another physician before coming to Celibre.
+This Botox for the forehead resulted in a heavy, tired look with the patient’s eyelids and brow drooping and resting almost entirely on the bone above the eye orbit.
 This certainly smoothed the horizontal forehead lines, but left her with much too much droop around the eyes.
 Botox injections for a forehead usually do not require more than 20 units and most times require much less than that.
 When using 50 units in the forehead, there is no way to simultaneously create a smoothing of the forehead wrinkles and at the same time create the chemical browlift discussed in our other blog article, Botox Browlift.

 Lori Haney, RN, MEP-C